 Doctors generally refer to someone as “terminally ill” when we have reason to believe they are likely to die within the next 6-12 months of their disease.

 Unfortunately, it is quite hard to determine when a person with advanced Alzheimer’s has reached the point of a six-month prognosis (the usual standard for being eligible for hospice care).

 When it comes to Alzheimer’s disease, clinical research has found that certain signs indicate that a person with very advanced dementia is more likely to die within the next 12-18 months.
 These include:

-- Developing pneumonia
+- Developing pneumonia or other infections

 - Developing fevers